Focus Performance and Accuracy

 When shooting in One-Shot AF (AF-S), the lens focuses quickly in all but low light shooting situations and with good accuracy.
 However, things change when the light gets dim, and in such situations, the focus behavior is somewhat sluggish and you can expect quite a bit of hunting.
 This behavior is not unexpected for a slow telephoto zoom lens.

-At 100mm, sharpness centrally is excellent from f/4.5 to f/11, with a slight decline due to diffraction starting to show at f/11.
-The story is different in the periphery of the frame, where the lens is fairly soft.
-The corners of the frame only gain a very small amount of extra sharpness when stopping down, and you actually increase the level of lateral chromatic aberration as you stop the lens down at this focal length.
-At f/11 and beyond, diffraction starts to be a noticeable factor that limits sharpness.
+At 100mm, sharpness centrally is excellent from f/4.5 to f/8, with a noticeable decline due to diffraction starting to show at f/11.
+The story is different in the periphery of the frame, where the lens is noticeably softer.
+The corners of the frame only gain a very small amount of extra sharpness when stopping down.

-Sharpness wise, the Tamron 100-400mm f/4.5-6.3 Di VC USD turns in a strong performance in the center of the frame while coming up short in the image corners.
-The high degree of sharpness at the center of the frame at the 100-300mm setting is especially impressive.
-The lens is also capable of good levels of sharpness at 400mm and f/6.3, though things don’t improve centrally as you stop down.
-Unfortunately, compromises had to be made, and the lens struggles to maintain a strong performance in the periphery of the frame, where it is fairly soft at all but the 200mm focal length setting.
-If this were a more expensive optic, I would place greater emphasis on this shortcoming, but given the Tamron’s bargain pricing, I feel that emphasizing sharpness in the center of the frame over that of the periphery makes sense.
+Sharpness wise, the Tamron 100-400mm f/4.5-6.3 Di VC USD shows solid performance in the center of the frame while coming up short in the image corners.
+The high degree of sharpness at the center of the frame at the 100-200mm zoom levels is certainly impressive, but like most other super-telephoto zoom lenses, it certainly shows its weaknesses in the long ranges.
+The corners get especially soft in the 300-400mm range, which is a bit disappointing.
+If this were a more expensive optic, I would place greater emphasis on this shortcoming, but given Tamron’s bargain pricing, I feel that emphasizing sharpness in the center of the frame over that of the periphery makes more sense.

 The below unedited images show an example of the sort of sharpness that you can expect at the 400mm focal length.